 The results will never come if we continue down the same traditional paths of police recruiting so it’s time to destroy those old habits.

 I tested for my agency 30 years ago in a room of 500 people…for an academy class of 11.
 My agency had recruiters, but they didn’t have to convince anyone to apply.
-There were always more qualified applicants than positions and this continued for many years.
-Traditionally, law enforcement recruiters were more like marketing officers for the agency.
-Applicants already knew they wanted to go into law enforcement, and it was the recruiters job to convince them to come to their agency over another.
+There were always more qualified applicants than positions, and this continued for many years.
+Traditionally, police recruiting was more like marketing officers for the agency.
+Applicants already knew they wanted to go into law enforcement, and it was the recruiter’s job to convince them to choose their agency over others.

-Fortunately, there are still many in our society that want to serve their community, and some select law enforcement to do just that.
-The problem is that our profession went from a hiring pool that far outnumbered positions to around 75%, depending on the agency.
+Fortunately, there are still many in our society who want to serve their community, and some select law enforcement to do just that.
+The problem is that our profession has gone from a hiring pool that far outnumbered positions to around 75% of positions filled, depending on the agency.
 Traditional recruiting can still work for that much smaller group of willing employees, but it will never work to fill that remaining 25%.

-That is why our recruiting strategies must change.
+That is why our police recruiting strategies must change.

-While it’s true that the political climate, including abhorrent behavior by politicians and insane activists that wake up each day to spew lies on our profession, have not helped recruiting, we often use these truths as an excuse rather than working to overcome what has always existed.
+While it’s true that the political climate, including abhorrent behavior by politicians and insane activists who wake up each day to spew lies on our profession, has not helped recruiting, we often use these truths as an excuse rather than working to overcome what has always existed.
 Social media is certainly a force multiplier for cop haters, but our profession has always dealt with this and recruiting has only been impacted in recent years.
-The unfortunate truth is that our leaders dealt with this in a much more productive way in the past.
+The unfortunate truth is that our leaders dealt with this far more productively in the past.
 Rather than the constant apologies for what we didn’t do or permitting individuals or groups to dictate our policies, training, or discipline, we did what was right for both community safety and the hard-working cops on the streets.
 Leaders must support their officers when they are right, regardless of the rhetoric.
-If anyone, in any job, doesn’t feel they will be supported when they follow the rules as set forth, good luck finding employees and this is exactly what is happening in the law enforcement profession.
+If anyone, in any job, doesn’t feel they will be supported when they follow the rules as set forth, good luck finding employees, and this is exactly what is happening in the law enforcement profession.

 SMALL AGENCIES ARE THE LATEST TO SUFFER RECRUITING WOES

-It’s easy to blame someone else for an organizational problem and it is much tougher to look in the mirror and take responsibility but if we are going to get back to protecting our citizens at full strength, we better take control of our own actions and that begins with taking full responsibility for the lack of recruiting.
+It’s easy to blame someone else for an organizational problem, and it is much tougher to look in the mirror and take responsibility, but if we are going to get back to protecting our citizens at full strength, we’d better take control of our own actions, and that begins with taking full responsibility for the lack of recruiting.

 How police leaders have reacted has changed.

-If external forces, we don’t control, are the blame for the lack of law enforcement recruiting, then why isn’t it happening to every agency?
-The truth is that there are many agencies across the country without a recruiting problem but those agencies are known for standing up for what is right, proper and civil.
-In fact, if you called me today and asked me where to work, I would give you several agencies that are being led with courage and professionalism and there is a line of recruits waiting to get hired.
+If external forces, which we don’t control, are to blame for the lack of law enforcement recruiting, then why isn’t it happening to every agency?
+The truth is that there are many agencies across the country without a recruiting problem, but those agencies are known for standing up for what is right, proper, and civil.
+In fact, if you called me today and asked me where to work, I would give you several agencies led by courageous, professional leaders, and there is a line of recruits waiting to be hired.

-If your agency is suffering with a lack of police applicants, it doesn’t always mean that it’s the fault of leadership but you may have to alter your message to potential recruits to make them understand that they will have your support.
+If your agency is suffering from a lack of police applicants, it doesn’t necessarily mean leadership is at fault, but you may need to adjust your message to potential recruits to make them understand they will have your support.

-This is probably the toughest advice that I can get anyone to believe but if we are going to correct this, we must believe it.
-Since we have far too often blamed others for this problem, we think that the problem will “self-correct.”
-It won’t and as long as we keep believing this, we won’t do what it takes to fix it ourselves.
-There are a lot of reasons besides our own on why this is happening, but we also have to admit that the next generation of cops are not like us.
+This is probably the toughest advice that I can get anyone to believe, but if we are going to correct this, we must believe it.
+Since we have far too often blamed others for this problem, we think it will “self-correct.”
+It won’t, and as long as we keep believing this, we won’t do what it takes to fix it ourselves.
+There are many reasons beyond our own for why this is happening, but we also have to admit that the next generation of cops is not like us.

-When I began in law enforcement, we still had ashtrays in the squad room, but we would also do everything we could to come to work because there was a stigma if you didn’t.
-We put career above everything and even if we were pissed, we wouldn’t dare consider leaving our squad mates and the thought of changing professions or agencies was a foreign concept.
+When I began in law enforcement, we still had ashtrays in the squad room, but we also did everything we could to come to work because there was a stigma attached to not showing up.
+We put career above everything, and even if we were pissed, we wouldn’t dare consider leaving our squad mates, and the thought of changing professions or agencies was a foreign concept.

-Today’s generation of new cops and recruits are different and while I believe that is a good thing in many ways, our recruiting must adjust and adapt.
-Kids today don’t think about spending 30 years at one place of employment, and they value time away from work much more than the previous generation did.
+Today’s generation of new cops and recruits is different, and while I believe that is a good thing in many ways, our recruiting must adjust and adapt.
+Kids today don’t think about spending 30 years at one job, and they value time away from work much more than the previous generation did.

 From a leadership and recruiting standpoint, we must adapt to these needs.